 This project is a bit more complex, so you’ll want to have some experience in making your own solar projects under your belt before you give it a try.
 Nevertheless, it’s a great way to truly go “off-grid” – and to take your solar projects to the next level!

 With a little ingenuity, free time, and a passion for do-it-yourself projects, you can power just about everything on your farm using solar panels.

-Imagine only having to tap into your power grid in an emergency of some kind, almost eliminating your bill altogether, but having a property more lit up and modernised than you ever thought possible with such a scheme.
+Imagine only having to tap into your power grid in an emergency of some kind, almost eliminating your bill altogether, but having a property more lit up and modernized than you ever thought possible with such a scheme.

-A farming budget is always a little strapped, and with a solar energy set-up you may save hundreds on your electric bill every month, making room in the finances for some other necessity, or building a much-needed emergency fund.
+A farming budget is always a little strapped, and with a solar energy setup, you may save hundreds on your electric bill every month, making room in the finances for some other necessity, or building a much-needed emergency fund.

 Solar energy is clean, renewable, and produced in an abundance most of us can’t use fast enough.
 These projects are so much fun that being environmentally friendly is almost just a side benefit.

-From keeping mobile phones charged while out in your fields, to cooling or heating your home or small outbuilding; cooking gas or electricity free or just having a little extra ambient lighting, these projects will make your life and farm richer.
+From keeping mobile phones charged while out in your fields, to cooling or heating your home or small outbuilding; cooking gas or electricity-free or just having a little extra ambient lighting, these projects will make your life and farm richer.

 And they’re just the tip of the iceberg – get a feel for the concept and next you might be powering your computer, extending the WiFi to reach throughout the farm, solar-outfitting your gas-guzzling lawnmowers, purifying your water, making toys and projects with your kids, and building the solar panel itself on your own.

 There’s really no end to these ideas and the benefits are an endless fascination, perhaps a bonding experience for the family, a growth opportunity, and a definite money-saver.